technology-toolbox/website/content/blog/jjameson/2012/02/28/why-i-chose-not-to-programmatically-filter-errors-reported-by.md

 ---
-title: "Why I chose not to programmatically filter errors reported by ELMAH"
+title: Why I chose not to programmatically filter errors reported by ELMAH
 date: 2012-02-28T22:24:38-07:00
 excerpt:
-  "If you think that programmatically filtering errors in ELMAH is as easy as specifying filters in Web.config, you might be in for a surprise."
+  If you think that programmatically filtering errors in ELMAH is as easy as specifying filters in Web.config, you might be in for a surprise.
 aliases:
   [
     "/blog/jjameson/archive/2012/02/28/why-i-chose-not-to-programmatically-filter-errors-reported-by.aspx",